malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 Information note - These are on-premise tools for Qlik Sense Enterprise on Windows and/or QlikView on Windows.

-The Client managed capabilities are delivered via stand-alone value add products that requires full-stack implementation.
-In Qlik Cloud these capabilities are integrated experiences that are supporting various customer problems - we aren't trying to directly replicate the CM functionality
+These Client managed capabilities are delivered via stand-alone "value add" products that requires full-stack implementation.

+However in Qlik Cloud, these capabilities are integrated experiences that are supporting a multitude of customer use cases - Qliks aim is not to directly replicate all Client Managed functionality in the same way necesarily.